 Montse Ricossa started working at KWQC in January of 2019.
+She is KWQC's first bilingual reporter!
 Before that, she interned at Telemundo Chicago, gaining mentors in Spanish and English close to home.
 She’s also gotten to work in radio at WVIK and as an editor for WQAD.

-Montse was born in Mexico City, but spent most of her childhood in St. Charles, Illinois.
-Growing up watching news in English and Spanish, she realized she wanted to become a Journalist so she can share the stories of those in underrepresented communities.
+Montse was born in Mexico City but spent most of her childhood in St. Charles, Illinois.
+Growing up watching the news in English and Spanish, she realized she wanted to become a Journalist so she can share the stories of those in underrepresented communities.

-She’s a Senior at Augustana College, graduating with Honors in May and a Bachelor of Arts in Multimedia Journalism & Spanish.
+She graduated from Augustana College in May of 2019 with Honors and a Bachelor of Arts in Multimedia Journalism & Spanish.
 A highlight of college was studying abroad in Spain, where she got to visit family.
-While at Augustana, she wrote for the school paper, The Observer, was Public Relations chair for her sorority, and was Greek Council President.
+While at Augustana, she wrote for the school paper, The Observer, was Public Relations chair for her sorority and was Greek Council President.

 When she’s not out looking for a story, Montse loves reading, running to the gym, visiting her family and friends, and painting.

-Montse is still discovering the Quad Cities and looking forward to getting to know the area.
+Montse is still looking to discover more about the Quad Cities.
 She’s bilingual, so if you have any story ideas in English or Spanish, aquí estoy!

 Hundreds marched across the Brooklyn Bridge in New York City in a massive show of mourning for Floyd, who died May 25 while in Minneapolis police custody.